obonaventure/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 During the final hour of the workshop we gathered statements that group thought were summary statements from the 3 day event.
-We later discarded any that were in contention, resulting in the following list.
+We later discarded any that were in contention (listed further below for completeness), resulting in the following list.

-1. New measurements and QoS techniques should not rely only or depend on reading TCP headers
+1. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers
-2. Latency mean and medians are distractions
+2. Latency mean and medians are distractions from better measurements
-3. It is frustrating to measure network services without simultaneously improving those services
+3. It is frustrating to only measure network services without simultaneously improving those services
-4. RPM is a useful, consumable metric
+4. Round trips Per Minute (RPM) is a useful, consumable metric
-5. In many cases, Internet users don’t need more bandwidth, but need better bandwidth
+5. In many cases, Internet users don’t need more bandwidth, but rather need "better bandwidth" -- i.e., they need other improvements to connectivity.
-6. Stakeholder incentives aren’t aligned for easy wins in this space
+6. Stakeholder incentives aren’t aligned for easy wins in this space.
+   Incentives are needed to motivate improvements in public network access.
+Measurements may be one step toward driving competitive market incentive.
-7. We need both active and passive measurements – passive measurements can provide historical debugging
+7. We need both active and passive measurements – passive measurements can provide historical debugging.
-8. A really meaning metric for users is whether the application will work or won’t work
+8. A really meaning metric for users is whether their application will work properly or fail because of a lack of a  network with sufficient characteristics.
+9. It is clear from developers of interactive applications and from network operators that lower latency is a strong factor in user QoE.
+However, metrics are lacking to support this statement directly.
-9. We need better evidence and metrics showing latency is equally or more important than bandwidth to persuade developers 10q.
-A useful metric for goodness must actually incentive goodness
+10. A useful metric for goodness must actually incentive goodness -- good metrics should help drive industry toward improvement.
-11. We need passive measurements to be continuous and archivable and queriable – include reliability/connectivity measurements
+11. We need passive measurements to be continuous and archivable and queriable – include reliability/connectivity measurements.
-12. A lower latency internet, however achieved would benefit all of humanity
+12. A lower latency internet, however achieved would benefit all end users.
-13. We need a simple tool to fill the gap between ping and speedtest
+13. We need a usable tool that fills the current gap between network reachability, latency and speed tests.
-14. Bandwidth is necessary but not sufficient
+14. Bandwidth is necessary but not alone sufficient
-15. Involve end-user inputs in QoS decisions if they want to be involved
+15. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.
-16. Help applications to make good measurements, do finger pointing and get good evidence
+16. Applications are needed that can perform and report good quality measurements in order to identify insufficient points in network access.
-17. Research done by regulators indicate that users/consumers prefer simple metric per application.. generally whether the application will work or not.
+17. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.
 18. For the future proof networking, measuring ecological impact of measuring material and energy usage is important.
-19. We do not have incontrovertible evidence that latency is more important than bandwidth that would persuade wifi developers
+19. We do not have incontrovertible evidence that any one metric (e.g. latency or speed) is more important than others to persuade device vendors to concentrate on any one optimization.

+Additional statements were recorded that did not have consensus of the group at the time, but we list here for completeness about the fact they were discussed:

+1. We do not have incontrovertible evidence that buffer bloat is a prevalent problem
+2. We do not have incontrovertible evidence that buffer bloat is a prevalent problem
+3. The measurement needs to support reporting localization in order to find problems
+    1. Detecting a problem is not sufficient if you can’t find the location
+    2. Need more than just english – different localization concerns
+4. Stakeholder incentives aren’t aligned for easy wins in this space

 ## Follow on work

 # Security considerations

-Privacy centric issues discussed...
+A few security relevant topics were discussed at the workshop, including but not limited to:

+- What prioritization techniques can work without invading the privacy of the communicating parties.
+- How oversubscribed networks can essentially be viewed as a DDoS attack.

 --- back